aborroy/alf-tengine-xml/README.md

     - **If all criteria are met:** Mimetype is `XML`.
     - **Perform Action:** Extract common metadata fields.
 5. Save the rule.
+6. Create a second rule with the following settings:
+    - **When:** Items are updated.
+    - **If all criteria are met:** Mimetype is `XML`.
+    - **Perform Action:** Extract common metadata fields.
+7. Save the rule.

-From now on, any XML file uploaded to the folder will be analyzed, and the extracted metadata will be mapped according to [`XmlMetadataExtractor_metadata_extract.properties`](src/main/resources/XmlMetadataExtractor_metadata_extract.properties).
+From now on, any XML file uploaded to the folder and any XML file updated will be analyzed, and the extracted metadata will be mapped according to [`XmlMetadataExtractor_metadata_extract.properties`](src/main/resources/XmlMetadataExtractor_metadata_extract.properties).

----

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!
 To contribute:
 1. Fork this repository.